 I was at the barber shop and it started as a little nick and it grew a little bit.
 I had it looked at and I was given some medicine and the medicine didn’t work.
 After that I went to a dermatologist and he cut it off and it grew back even bigger.
-I should have got it looked at again but because of the last doctor, I wasn’t really confident in him, so I didn’t want to test it. — Anthony Johnson
+I should have got it looked at again but because of the last doctor, I wasn’t really confident in him, so I didn’t want to test it.

-Anthony’s Story • Keloid RemovalSuccess Story
+Anthony’s Story A Keloid Removal

 Lexington Plastic Surgeons offers the most advanced treatment options for keloid removal.
 The Sensus Healthcare Superficial Radiotherapy (SRT-100) system for the treatment of keloids achieves impressive outcomes when combined with surgical removal.

 You should be an adult in good general health, preferably a non-smoker.
 Patients undergoing this procedure should have realistic expectations for the results after surgery and be ready to maintain a healthy lifestyle and follow the medical team’s instructions for recovery and beyond.

 Temporary fatigue and soreness post-surgery is common for about a week after implants and longer for a flaps procedure.

 Before & After

-Women • Sensitive Content
+Women Sensitive Content

-Men • Sensitive Content
+Men Sensitive Content